 I tested dozens of dedicated server hosting providers to find the best options out there.
 Now I’m here to help you pick the right host for your needs.

 Short on Time?
 Here Are the Best Dedicated Server Hosting Services in April 2021

 - InterServer – Fully customizable plans for a wide range of low- and high-end servers

 - Liquid Web – A selection of fully managed dedicated servers backed by powerful hardware for peak performance

 - Hostwinds – Cheap but reliable dedicated servers, perfect for high-traffic websites and small applications

-- Click here for three more options
+- Click here for two more options

 - Comparison table

 What We Look For in the Best Dedicated Server Hosting Services

 Out of all the plans I tested, these factors were the most important: